2i2c-org/team-compass/engineering/workflow/default-workflow.md

 The current queues of work represented by the board are:

 - {guilabel}`Upcoming P&S Initiatives` represents high level initiatives waiting to be picked up, with highest priority towards the top.
-- {guilabel}`P&S Initiatives in flight` represents high level initiatives that are actovely being worked on, with highest priority towards the top.
+- {guilabel}`P&S Initiatives in flight` represents high level initiatives that are actively being worked on, with highest priority towards the top.
 - {guilabel}`Refined` represents prioritized tasks ready to be worked, with the highest priority towards the top.
 - {guilabel}`Up Next` represents prioritized tasks that will be included into the upcoming sprint(s) with the highest priority towards the top.
 - {guilabel}`Committed` represents tasks we've committed to complete during the current sprint in the most recent sprint planning meeting.
 Each item should have at least one owner.